Introduction

 Mt.
 Pumori Expedition Overview

 Officially regulated day-to-day itinerary of 32 days Mt.
-Baruntse Expedition adventure package trip with Adventure Mountain Nepal Trekking and Climbing Pvt.
+Baruntse Expedition adventure package trip with Adventure Mountain Nepal Treks Pvt.
 Ltd begins after spending a day in the capital city Kathmandu with a day-guided sightseeing tour around world heritage sites of UNESCO as well prepare for trekking and climbing activities.
 The Mt.
 Pumori Expedition is a physically demanding adventure climbing trip.
 It is combined with the world’s classic trek of Everest Base Camp and Kala Patthar Trekking.

 Trip Features: